Restoring an Extremely Destructed Tooth with Flared Root Canal Walls: A Case Report (2024)

 When is a tooth not savable? ›

 However, if a tooth is severely damaged, your dentist may not be able to save it.
 In these cases, they will normally recommend that the tooth be removed.
-Dentists may recommend removal in the following circ*mstances: Dental injury resulting in a cracked or fractured tooth or root.
+Dentists may recommend removal in the following circumstances: Dental injury resulting in a cracked or fractured tooth or root.

 When is a tooth too far gone for a root canal? ›